ContextMapper/contextmapper.github.io/_docs/language-reference/bounded-context.md

  * CONCRETE
  * META

-This attribute allow you to define the knowledge level according to the DDD Knowledge Level pattern.
+This attribute allows you to define the knowledge level according to the DDD Knowledge Level pattern.
 See [this page](/docs/knowledge-level/).

 ### Support for Bounded Context Canvases

-To support Bounded Context Canvases, these optional fields are part of `BoundedContext`:
+To support Bounded Context Canvases, use these optional fields in `BoundedContext`:
 - `businessModel`.
 One of:
   * UNDEFINED
   * REVENUE